henrik7264/RxROS/README.md

 3. NXT-ROS<br>
 NXT-ROS is a github project found at<br> https://github.com/NXT-ROS/nxt<br>
-The installation process of NXT-ROS is a bit difficult.
-Here is the procedure I followed:<br>
+The installation process of NXT-ROS is a bit complicated.
+Here is the procedure I got working:<br>
 Start to install the nxt-python package.
-Without it NXT-ROS will not work.<br>
+NXT-ROS will not work without it!<br>
 ```
 sudo apt-get install libnxt nxt-python
 ```

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Create then a lego group and add the udev USB definition for the NXT controller:<br>
 ```
 sudo groupadd lego
 sudo usermod -a -G lego $(id -un)
 echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="0694", GROUP="lego", MODE="0660"' > /tmp/70-lego.rules && sudo mv /tmp/70-lego.rules /etc/udev/rules.d/70-lego.rules
 reboot
 ```

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Finally execute the following commands in a directory where you keep your ROS workspaces - any directory will work.<br>
+Finally, execute the following commands in a directory where you keep your ROS workspaces - any directory will work.<br>
 ```
 mkdir –p nxt
 cd  nxt